vitiral/simple-quality/quiz.md

 	like `ask_question()`, which returns a random
 	`Question`.
 Each time a question is answered it records it in it's internal `Answered` object (it holds state)
-2. the quiz component is two **function** -- one for getting a question and one for asking a question.
+2. the quiz component is composed of two **functions** -- one for getting a question and one for asking a question.
 	- `get_question(questions, answered)` takes the list of `Question` objects and the `Answered` object and outputs a `Question` randomly based on the weights.
-	- The `ask_question(question)` takes in the Question and outputs True if it was answered correctly and false otherwise (interfacing with the user).
+	- The `ask_question(question)` takes in the `Question` and outputs true if it was answered correctly and false otherwise (interfacing with the user).
-	- the caller then updates the Answer object with the result before it asks another question.
+	- the caller then updates the `Answered` object with the result before it asks another question.

 These represent two design paradigms called "object oriented